Sajid Hussain Biography

 Sajid Hussain Ph.D

 Dr. Sajid Hussain is Associate Vice Provost for Innovation & Information Technology (CTO) and Discipline Coordinator of Data Science, Fisk University.
-In 2009, he joined Fisk University as Associate Professor in the Department of Mathematics and Computer Science.
+In 2009, he joined Fisk University as an Associate Professor in the Department of Mathematics and Computer Science.
 Dr. Hussain has served as Chair of the Department of Business Administration, Fisk University, 2010-13.
 Prior to Fisk, he worked as Associate Professor and Assistant Professor in the Jodrey School of Computer Science, Acadia University, Canada, 2005-09.
-He received Ph.D. in Electrical Engineering from the University of Manitoba, Canada, 2004.
+He received a Ph.D. in Electrical Engineering from the University of Manitoba, Canada, in 2004.

-Dr. Hussain is interested in applying machine learning techniques for inter-disciplinary research projects related to healthcare, bioinformatics, digital humanities, and criminal justice.
-He is also interested in energy efficient communication protocols and security techniques for mobile, ubiquitous, and pervasive applications.
+Dr. Hussain is interested in applying machine learning techniques for interdisciplinary research projects related to healthcare, bioinformatics, digital humanities, and criminal justice.
+He is also interested in energy-efficient communication protocols and security techniques for mobile, ubiquitous, and pervasive applications.
 He has published more than 70 refereed journal, conference, and workshop papers.
-His research is financially supported by several grants and contracts, such as NSF Implementation Award (Grant #1817282), NSF TIP Award (Grant# 1332432), NIH/BD2K-R25 Diversity, UNCF/Google etc.
+His research is financially supported by several grants and contracts, such as NSF Implementation Award (Grant #1817282), NSF TIP Award (Grant# 1332432), NIH/BD2K-R25 Diversity, UNCF/Google, etc.

 He has co-organized several journal special issues, conferences, and workshops.
 He has served on many technical program committees and reviewed papers for several journals.
 He is a senior member of IEEE.

 BSc – University of Engineering & Technology, Lahore, Pakistan